Lease Extension – what is the process?

 When you’re looking to exercise your lease extension rights, you need to be aware that of applying for an extended lease is complex and there are a number of tricky aspects – not least a very rigid timetable which you must stick to if your application is to succeed.

 1. The first thing you should do is hire specialist lease extension solicitors to deal with the application for you.
-You may instruct your solicitor to approach your freeholder informally to attempt to agree a private lease extension, but be aware of the risks of doing so.
+You may instruct your solicitor to approach your freeholder informally to attempt to agree a private or informal lease extension, but be aware of the risks of doing so.

 2. You will then need to instruct a surveyor who specialises in lease extensions.
 Their job will be to value your proposed lease extension so you can try to agree a price with your landlord.
 We can help you here by putting you in touch with a specialist surveyor local to where you live and by instructing them on your behalf.

 3. Next your solicitor will work with you to collect all the necessary information [such as the valuation report, a copy of your lease, the identity and contact details of the relevant landlord along with proof of your eligibility for a lease extension]

 4. In the absence of an informal lease extension, the next step is serving a formal notice on your landlord (or the freeholder, if they are not the same person) – to inform them that you intend exercising your lease extension rights.
 If you are unable to agree on a price for your lease extension with your landlord, then you will need to apply to a leasehold valuation tribunal to determine the price that you will pay